xullnn/ls_pull_over_push/170/readme.md

 - web server responds to static resource requests, since this part of work doesn't involve business logic so it needs not to reach application server
 - application server is where primarily we write out business logic
-- data store is where out application server can save, retrieve or change data.
+- data store is where our application server can save, retrieve or change data.
 It may have different forms(like file, relationship database etc.) based on the needs of our app.

 <details>
   <summary>More details</summary>